 The cold never bunny'd me anyway: How to DIY this Elsa bunny for Easter #Do It Yourself#Pop Culture#Disney#diy#knitting#toys March 23 2017 | kellbot the_kellbot Do you wanna knit a bunny, man?
 I'm knitting Easter bunnies for my daughters and nephews this year.
 I decided that rather than get each kid a new stuffed bunny each year (which is what we've done up to this point) I'd just make them new clothes each year.
 It's a great excuse to use up some scrap yarn and it also slows the growth of the Stuffed Animal Managerie that is taking over my older daughter's bed.
 Since my two year old nephew is completely obsessed with Frozen (and really all Disney princesses) I decided to make him an Elsa Bunny.
 Bunny how some distance makes everything seem small The dress is removable and the hair is a wig that I made and then tacked down with embroidery thread.
 That way when my nephew is over Elsa and moved on to Mulan I can easily swap out the hair.
 Or maybe we'll get lucky and he'll be really into George Washington after the Disney princess phase?
 Either way I think the bunny and I are prepared for whatever dress-up opportunities come our way.
 See that glitter?
 Guess what my office is also covered in now!
 I absolutely adore this bunny pattern, by the way — hence being willing to knit four of them.
 If you're crafty and want more details on how it's all put together you can check out the full Elsa Bunny write up!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo kellbot Kelly Maguire, also known as Kellbot, is the Offbeat Empire's web developer. @kellbot @the_kellbot PREVIOUS How I found personal freedom in a partnership NEXT The best way to finalize your divorce: With a bad-ass "self love photoshoot" Show/Hide comments [ 2 ] Awwwww, Elsa Bunny is so cute!
+Fix Typo kellbot Kelly Maguire, also known as Kellbot, is the Offbeat Empire's web developer. @kellbot @the_kellbot PREVIOUS How I found personal freedom in a partnership NEXT The best way to finalize your divorce: With a bad-ass "self love photoshoot" Show/Hide comments [ 3 ] Awwwww, Elsa Bunny is so cute!
 Reply It’s really a nice idea for making new cloths using yarn.
 Great piece of creativity, this post is really worth reading.
 Good art.
+Reply Awwww.
+SO cute.
+Yarn is an excellent material and environmently friendly too.
+Great article and great blog too.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.